The Length of the Longest Common Subsequence of Two Independent Mallows Permutations: Proof of Theorem

 \section{Proof of Theorem \ref{M3}}

-We start this section by introducing the following two lemmas which can be seen as generalizations of Corollary 4.3 in \cite{MuellerStarr}.
-That result shows that the $\lis$ of a Mallows distributed permutation scaled by $n^{-1/2}$ can be bounded within a multiplicative interval of $e^{|\beta|}$ around 2.
-We postpone the proofs of these two lemmas to the end of this paper.
-For any positive integer $n$ and $m \in [n]$, define
+We start this section by introducing the following lemma which is analogous to Corollary 4.3 in \cite{MuellerStarr}.
+That result shows that the $\lis$ of a Mallows distributed permutation scaled by $n^{-1/2}$ can be bounded within the interval $(2 e^{-|\beta|/2}, 2 e^{|\beta|/2})$.
+We postpone the proof of Lemma \ref{L40} to the end of this paper.